Acha-Edison-Abiya/Optimising-fleet-utilisation---analysis-and-predictions/README.md

 - Special Equipment: Due to lower utilization rates, the fleet size for special equipment could be reduced or reallocated to departments where they might be more needed, optimizing the overall fleet composition.
 - Balanced Fleet Strategy: A dynamic approach is recommended, adjusting the fleet composition seasonally and based on real-time demand.
 This ensures that each department has the right type and number of vehicles throughout the year.

+## How do depreciation and lifecycle status impact vehicle utilization rates and maintenance costs?
+- Depreciation vs. Utilization Rate: Vehicles with higher depreciation tend to have lower utilization rates, indicating that older or more depreciated vehicles are used less frequently compared to newer ones.
+- Depreciation vs. Maintenance Costs: As vehicles depreciate, maintenance costs generally increase.
+This suggests that older, more depreciated vehicles are more costly to maintain, which may contribute to their lower utilization.
+- Lifecycle Status vs. Utilization Rate: Vehicles in the “In Service” stage have higher utilization rates, while those categorized as “End of Life” or “Maintenance” exhibit significantly lower usage, reflecting their limited availability and operational capacity.
+- Lifecycle Status vs. Maintenance Costs: Vehicles nearing the “End of Life” stage or frequently in “Maintenance” incur higher maintenance costs, reinforcing the need to consider lifecycle status when planning fleet maintenance and replacement strategies.
 ![image](https://github.com/user-attachments/assets/c0e2b5aa-0e76-4fc5-9f0a-6876922184b1)